Lucchh/eilof/README.md

 - **High Performance**: Optimized for computational efficiency in large-scale datasets.
 - **Customizable Parameters**: Adjust the number of neighbors (k) for outlier detection.
 - **Ease of Use**: Intuitive API with minimal setup.
+- **Typical Use-Case**: EILOF is especially suited for IoT data, streaming logs, or any scenario where new data arrives continuously, and retraining from scratch is impractical.

 ---